couchbase/query/docs/n1ql-select.md

 N1QL is a query language for Couchbase, and is a continuation of [UNQL](https://github.com/couchbaselabs/tuqqedin/blob/master/docs/unql-2013.md).
-This documents was branched from the UNQL spec, and retains much of that content verbatim.
+This document was branched from the UNQL spec, and retains much of that content verbatim.

 The language attempts to satisfy these [requirements](https://github.com/couchbaselabs/tuqqedin/blob/master/docs/requirements.md).